appdotnet/api-spec/content/docs/resources/app-stream/index.md

 ## Sample stream objects

-A Stream can listen for the following object types:
+An App Stream can listen for the following object types:

 * [post](#post): Sent for new posts, replies, reposts, and post deletions
 * [star](#star): Sent when a user stars a post